kenakofer/smart-o-harp/README.md

 #### Music Theory Considerations for important triads

-In a major key, here are the roman numeral chords I want easy access to, in decreasing order of importance: `(I, V(7), IV, vi, ii, II(7), iii, III(7), vii&deg;, VI, VIIb, ...)`  I have high uncertainty after halfway through that list.
+In a major key, here are the roman numeral chords I want easy access to, in decreasing order of importance: `(I, V(7), IV, vi, ii, II(7), iii, III(7), vii°, VI, VIIb, ...)`  I have high uncertainty after halfway through that list.

 Similarly, in a minor key (using the roman numeral `vi` as the tonic chord for consistency): `(vi, iii, III(7), ii, V(7), I, IV, ...)` I have high enough uncertainty that I won't try to add more.